Battle of the Oranges, 2020, Ivrea, Italy

 This year’s battle will be from 23 to 25 February, with Fat Thursday occurring on 20 February.

 Battle of the Oranges 2020 Programme

 For a full programme of events click here.

 The nearest airport to Ivrea is in Turin.

-If you are looking for accommodation in Ivrea for the festival, visit our Hotel Booking Portal.
+If you are looking for accommodation in Ivrea for the festival, fill in the form below.

 Battle of the Oranges Photo Gallery

 Further information on the Battle of the Oranges